 Skills and knowledge

-Divers need to have:
+Divers need to have knowledge of:

-- an understanding of relevant health and safety regulations
+- relevant health and safety regulations

 Depending on their area of specialisation, divers may also need to have knowledge of: